Illustrated Drain Markers Focus on Sustainable Wastewater Practices

 Students from Fairhope High School submitted their creations to the drain-marker design contest with the help of Weeks Bay Reserve and Eastern Shore Arts Center.
 The winning designs, displaying area shorebirds, were unveiled during a public ceremony at the city’s bayfront boat ramp.

-“An important part of the educational component of the project was communicating in ways that everyone could understand, making the lessons accessible and digestible for all,” says Sherry-Lea Bloodworth Botop, Director of Economic & Community Development for Fairhope.
+“An important part of the educational component of the project was communicating in ways that everyone could understand, making the lessons accessible and digestible for all,” says Sherry-Lea Bloodworth Botop, director of economic and community development for Fairhope.
 The markers emphasized “simple steps like not pouring grease into the kitchen sink or not putting lawn debris into the storm drain.”
-An educational brochure also is handed out at public events.

 A project grant was provided by the Alabama Coastal Management Program.
-(2018)
+(2018/Updated 2020)

 Partners: Alabama Coastal Management Program, City of Fairhope, Eastern Shore Arts Center, Fairhope High School, Weeks Bay ReservePRINT